Cwantic/Documentation/Explorer/Study.md

     Press left mouse button above connector 4 -> move the mouse to connector 5 -> release the left button

-    To remove the connection : select the connection and press the DELETE button of the keyboard.
+    To remove the connection : select the connection and press DELETE on the keyboard.

 Select **Aster** for example :